Hortivation/getting-started/datasource_owners/README.md

 ```

 ## 1. Create your data source on the Hortivation Hub

-The first step to serving your data on the Hortivation Hub is to login through the
+## 1.1 The first step to serving your data on the Hortivation Hub is to login through the
 [Hortivation Hub portal](https://hub.hortivation.cloud/databronnen).

 ### Create your Data Source
 After logging in, create your Data Source by going to the [datasource create](https://hub.hortivation.cloud/databronnen/aanmaken) page.

+If you want to automatically receive a domain name from Hortivation Hub, leave the *Hostnaam* field empty.
+Your datasource will then be reachable through `ORGANIZATION_NAME.DATASOURCE_NAME.hortivation.cloud`.
+If you want to use your own domain name, type it into the *Hostnaam* field.

 Provide a domain name to register your Data Source under on the Hortivation Hub.
 Successful registration will
 download a Data Source credential `.json` file.
 This file is used to enable communication with the rest of the Hub.